KDE/documentation-docs-kdenlive-org/effects_and_compositions/alpha_manipulation/color_selection.rst

 **Selection Subspace** options are: RGB (Red Green Blue), ABI and HCI  (Hue Chromacity Intensity)

 These different options yield different results.
-While RGB should yield the sharpest and best results, sometimes (as :ref:`user:themickyrosen-left` have seen from experience) the other option, HCI &  ABI, can yield much better results than RGB.
+While RGB should yield the sharpest and best results, sometimes (as user *themickyrosen-left* have seen from experience) the other option, HCI &  ABI, can yield much better results than RGB.
 So if RGB isn't producing good results then try on of the other options.

 .. note::